Code-Institute-Submissions/SOMM/README.md

 dont recognize the code.

 #### **DEV TOOLS**
-i used chrome dev tools alot while testing this site to make sure the site was responsive and rendered correct on every screen size to my knowledge the site should look correct on any screensize. i used lighthouse in dev tools and made adjustment to my code to improve the performance, acessibility, seo and best practices.
+I used chrome dev tools alot while testing this site to make sure the site was responsive and rendered correct on every screen size to my knowledge the site should look correct on any screensize.
+I used lighthouse in dev tools and made adjustment to my code to improve the performance, acessibility, seo and best practices.

  #### Browser compatability
  I tested the website on the following browsers